facultymatt/angular-unsavedChanges/readme.md

 ## Test

+Note you need to manually change the paths in `index.html` and `karam-unit.conf` to point to the `dist` version for final testing.
+Make sure to run `$ grunt` first.

 __End 2 End Testing__
 Because of the alert / event driven nature of this module it made the most sense to rely on e2e tests. (also its hard to interact with alerts via unit tests).